-The store’s website already lets users order items ahead of time which means in many cases users will already have a saved payment method on file.
-This means that for this grocer, they were able to remove a frequent barrier to entry and get customers started on mobile payments with greater ease.
+The store’s website already lets users order items ahead of time, which means, in many cases, users will already have a saved payment method on file.
+This means that this grocer could remove a frequent barrier to entry and get customers started on mobile payments with ease.
 Users get personalized coupons and deals if they have an account, but now those coupons will be integrated right into the mobile payment app.
 Customers won’t have to worry about whether or not they are getting all the possible savings when checking out.

 App Download Redirect

 Since QR codes are going to be displayed in the checkout lanes, we had to consider that some customers might scan the code even if they don’t have the grocery store mobile payment app installed.
 We use this as an opportunity to inform the customer that they are able to pay with their smartphone.
 If the QR code is scanned by a different scanner app, the customer will be taken to a web page where they can visit the App Store or Play Store to download the mobile payment app.

 Scan to Add Items to Your Shopping List

 Users can also use their phone’s camera to scan the barcode on items they have already bought in order to add them to their shopping list.
 The mobile app can use the barcode to fetch images of the item and tell customers where it’s located.
 This can make finding exactly what you want at the store even easier.
 And if there are any savings for that item, it will automatically be applied to your account — a far faster option for customers who otherwise would have to type out the product’s name to find it.

 Streamline Account Signup

 When this mobile app was first rolling out, all the existing members of the loyalty program had a card with a unique ID and a barcode.
 When those users signed up for an account on the mobile app, we didn’t want them to lose anything from their existing loyalty account.
 Instead of making the users type in a long number from the back of their loyalty card, they could just scan their unique barcode from the app and automatically link their accounts.